Praashoo7/MiniProjects/MorceEncryptionDecryption/README.txt

-Creates given String into Morce Code and Given Morce Code into a string.
+Converts given String into Morce Code and Given Morce Code into a string.